 Gather ye rosebuds while ye may, Old Time is still a-flying… –Robert Herrick

 Tick-tock, tick-tock, tick-tock…that’s the sound of time flying while you juggle job, family, and other commitments, while also trying to squeeze in time for rest, relaxation, and fun.
 As you rush from one activity to the next, it’s often more convenient to grab the nearest quick food to keep your energy level and blood glucose up, without considering the effect on your health.
 It may be faster to grab something from the vending machine as you run to your next appointment, but are you really making the best food choice within your time limitations?
-Consider this telling trend: Consumption of oranges has fallen 2% in the past year because consumers consider oranges too time-consuming to peel and eat!
+Consider this telling trend: Consumption of oranges has fallen recently because consumers consider oranges too time-consuming to peel and eat!

 The ever-present time crunch becomes even more significant when you have diabetes.
 According to research published in the Journal of the American Board of Family Practice, an experienced person with Type 2 diabetes who takes only oral medicines needs more than two hours a day to follow all of the diabetes self-care recommendations, including meal planning and preparation and exercise.
 Of this time, nearly an hour is focused on food, including meal planning, grocery shopping, and meal preparation.
 It’s certainly time-consuming to follow your meal plan during a routine day around the house, but how can you maximize your health and nutrition when you’re on the go?